Gypsophila 'Filou Rose'

 Find us on Facebook

-· Bloom: terminal clusters of flat-topped snow-white flowers
+· Bloom: clusters of bright-yellow flowers on wiry stems above foliage mound

-· Teaching Garden Location & Code: Naturalistic Garden H226
+· Teaching Garden Location & Code: Sidewalk Garden G286

 Content produced through: